All News / Press Releases /

 • Eight sick people reported taking a cruise during the seven days prior to becoming sick, all departing from locations in Florida.
 Three people traveled on the same ship.

-• Sick people were aboard 6 different cruise ships that departed the United States between March 30 and April 12.
-Illnesses started on dates ranging from April 2, 2025, to May 10, 2025.
+• Sick people were aboard six different cruise ships that departed the U.S. between March 30 and April 12, 2025.
+Illnesses started on dates ranging from April 2 to May 10, 2025.

-• 16 people have been hospitalized, with no deaths reported.
+• Sixteen people have been hospitalized, but no deaths have been reported.

 Investigation Facts

-• A product sample of Bedner Growers, Inc., cucumbers from a distribution center in Pennsylvania also detected Salmonella Montevideo, which matched the outbreak strain of illness in this outbreak.
+• A product sample of Bedner Growers Inc., cucumbers from a distribution center in Pennsylvania also detected Salmonella Montevideo, which matched the strain of illness in this outbreak.

-• CDC advises businesses not to sell or serve whole cucumbers grown by Bedner Growers Inc. and distributed by Fresh Start Produce Sales, Inc. between April 29, 2025, and May 19, 2025, while the investigation is ongoing.
-If you have any whole cucumbers in your home and can’t tell where they are from, throw them out.
+• The CDC advises businesses not to sell or serve whole cucumbers grown by Bedner Growers Inc. and distributed by Fresh Start Produce Sales Inc. between April 29 and May 19, 2025, while the investigation is ongoing.
+They advise individuals to throw out any whole cucumbers of unknown origins.

 2024 Cucumber Outbreak and Investigation

-Watch video of Salmonella attorney, William Marler, discuss details of 2024 cucumber outbreak
+Watch Salmonella attorney William Marler discuss details of the 2024 cucumber outbreak in this video.

-In June 2024, the CDC announced a multistate outbreak of salmonellosis associated with cucumbers.
+In June 2024, the CDC announced a multi-state outbreak of salmonellosis associated with cucumbers.
 As of August 22, 2024, a total of 551 cases had been reported by 34 states and the District of Columbia.
-Illnesses started on dates ranging from March 11, 2024 to July 26, 2024.
-Of 456 people with information available, 155 were hospitalized, with no deaths reported.
+Illnesses started on dates ranging from March 11 to July 26, 2024.
+Of the 456 people whose information is available, 155 were hospitalized, and no deaths were reported.

-FDA’s traceback investigation identified Bedner Growers, Inc. in Florida as one of the suppliers of cucumbers in this outbreak.
+The FDA’s traceback investigation identified Florida-based Bedner Growers Inc. as one of the suppliers of cucumbers in this outbreak.

 About The Food Safety Law Firm Marler Clark

-Marler Clark, The Food Safety Law Firm, is the nation’s leading law firm with a practice focused exclusively on foodborne illness litigation.
-During the last 32 years, Marler Clark has represented thousands of victims of Salmonella and other foodborne illness outbreaks and has recovered over $900 million for clients.
+Marler Clark, The Food Safety Law Firm, is the nation’s leading law firm focused exclusively on foodborne illness litigation.
+Over the past 32 years, Marler Clark has represented thousands of victims of Salmonella and other foodborne illness outbreaks and has recovered over $900 million for clients.

-Marler Clark has litigated Salmonella cases stemming from outbreaks traced to a variety of foods, such as cantaloupe, tomatoes, ground turkey, salami, sprouts, cereal, peanut butter, and food served in restaurants.
-The law firm has brought Salmonella lawsuits against such companies as Cargill, ConAgra, Peanut Corporation of America, Sheetz, Taco Bell, Subway and Wal-Mart.
+Marler Clark has litigated Salmonella cases stemming from outbreaks traced to a variety of foods, including cantaloupe, tomatoes, ground turkey, salami, sprouts, cereal, and peanut butter, as well as food served in restaurants.
+The law firm has brought Salmonella lawsuits against such companies as Cargill, Conagra, the Peanut Corporation of America, Sheetz, Taco Bell, Subway, and Walmart.

-If you or a family member became ill with a Salmonella infection, including Reactive Arthritis or Irritable bowel syndrome (IBS), after consuming food and you’re interested in pursuing a legal claim, contact Marler Clark for a free case evaluation.
+If you or a family member has become ill with a Salmonella infection — including reactive arthritis or irritable bowel syndrome (IBS) — after consuming food and you’re interested in pursuing a legal claim, contact Marler Clark for a free case evaluation.

-For all media inquiries, please contact Julie Dueck, Media Relations Director, Marler Clark Inc., PS: jdueck@marlerclark.com.
+For all media inquiries, please contact Marler Clark Inc. Media Relations Director Julie Dueck at jdueck@marlerclark.com.

 Get Help